Mr-Bally/ResourceCollection/README.md

 # Resource Collection
 A collection of resources around software development.
 Please commit anything extra which you think would be useful.
-This does not contain generic tutorials for specific frameworks or languages.

 ## Resource list